catgloss/robotics_workshops/docs/source/safe_learning_in_rl_workshop.rst

                        bash -c \
                        "<your command>"

-Submit the job as usual
+Submit the job as usual:

 .. code-block:: bash